lalalazy12/LearnPytorch/index.md

       std::unordered_map<Node*, InputBuffer> not_ready_;
       std::unordered_map<Node*, int> dependencies_;
     ```
     CPU threads are dedicated to processing CPU work for the backward they invoked.
 So any given graph task maintains its own cpu_ready_queue_ where you should send work for it to be done.
-We memoize the cpu_ready_queue_ per GraphTask so that we know which ready queue we should push to if we are on device thread (i.e. GPU) and but next NodeTask should be run on CPU.
+We memoize the cpu_ready_queue_ per GraphTask so that we know which ready queue we should push to if we are on device thread (i.e. GPU)  but next NodeTask should be run on CPU.

 3. Compute_dependecies